 Physics 3 has two kits.
 A Physics Workshop kit (with all sorts of gears, pulleys, rods, building components, and a battery-operated motor) has 38 workshop projects for students to construct things from the kit.
 Most workshop projects are accompanied by experiments in which students use the workshop creation.
 For example, students build a force scale and type-two lever in a workshop then use it in an experiment to measure forces on a lever.
 The Electronic Snap Circuits Kit used in Physics 3 can be used for building 78 projects for learning all about electricity.

-Chemistry 3 has one large kit that includes chemicals and lab equipment as well as a complete manual with instructions for 251 experiments.
+Chemistry 3 has one large kit that includes chemicals and lab equipment as well as a complete manual with instructions for more than 250 experiments.

 Each course is laid out for 36 weeks—a full school year.
 Lessons are provided for four days a week.
 However, lessons for level 1 should take only 15 to 20 minutes a day, lessons for level 2 should take only 20 to 30 minutes per day, and lessons for level 3 should take 30 to 40 minutes per day.
 This means that you can easily double up your lessons and do science two days a week in longer sessions since even level 3 lessons twice a week would require no more than 60 to 80 minutes each.

 Noeo courses require quite a bit of parental involvement for the first level, but as students become independent readers, they can read some of the books independently and gradually learn to complete some experiments on their own.
 Even at the younger levels, the courses are quite easy to use because everything is supplied and scheduled for you.
 And the variety of resources should pique the interest of most students.